• Skip to primary navigation

 How to make Frosted Pumpkin Cookies:

-Scoop up a portion of dough and place onto your baking tray with 1 ½ inches between each cookie.
+Step 4: Scoop: A portion of dough and place onto your baking tray with 1 ยฝ inches between each.

-Spoon a tablespoonful into the center of your cookies and smooth out with an offset spatula.
+Step 7: Smear: The buttercream over the center of each cookie and smooth with an offset spatula.
+Allow to set.

 Variations